4 Tipps, um eine Schlafscheidung zu vermeiden

 4 tips to avoid a sleep divorce

 A sleep divorce occurs when you stop sharing a bed with your partner.
-For some, it is an opportunity to cuddle up in bed at night and enjoy quality sleep time together.
+For some, it’s an opportunity to cuddle up at night and enjoy quality sleep time together.
 Unfortunately, sharing a bed can make it difficult for other couples to get a restful night.

-Sleep is crucial for your overall well-being, and in cases where your bed partner keeps you from getting the sleep you need, it can feel like a sleep divorce is the only option.
-However, before you make the decision to sleep separately, we recommend trying these four tips to save your sleep marriage and promote restful sleep.
+Sleep is crucial for your overall well-being, and in cases where your bed partner keeps you from the sleep you need, it can feel like a sleep divorce is the only option.
+However, before making the decision to sleep apart, we recommend trying these four tips to save your sleep marriage and promote restful sleep.

-What is actually a sleep divorce?
+What exactly is a sleep divorce?
 Although it may sound dramatic, a sleep divorce simply describes couples who have agreed to sleep separately, usually in separate bedrooms.
 It is not a separation or even a statement about your relationship status.
-A sleep divorce merely means that you have chosen to prioritize restful sleep over modern sleeping arrangements.
+A sleep divorce simply means you have chosen to prioritize restful sleep over modern sleeping arrangements.

-In fact, research from Gorilla Gesund states that many couples have differing opinions on whether they sleep better alone or with someone else - 45% say they sleep better alone and 45% say they sleep better with someone else.
+In fact, research from Gorilla Gesund shows that many couples disagree on whether they sleep better alone or with someone else - 45% say they sleep better alone and 45% say they sleep better with someone else.

 • Almost two-thirds of adults share a bed with their partner at least once a week.

-• "47% of adults living with their partner sleep in a king-size bed."
+• 47% of adults living with their partner sleep on a king-size bed.

-• Men are more likely than women to believe that they sleep better with a partner (51% compared to 40%).
+• Men are more likely than women to believe they sleep better with a partner (51% vs. 40%).

-• Older adults are more likely than younger adults to believe that they sleep better with a partner (52% compared to 39%).
+• Older adults are more likely than younger adults to believe they sleep better with a partner (52% vs. 39%).

 The first step to better sleep while sharing the same bed is to recognize your sleep patterns and acknowledge your nighttime preferences.

-By recognizing your unique sleep habits and preferences, you can make adjustments more effectively to achieve healthier sleep patterns and better rest for both you and your partner.
+By recognizing your unique sleep habits and preferences, you can make adjustments more effectively to achieve healthier sleep habits and better rest for both you and your partner.

 • Use pillows to elevate your head and keep your airways clear.